Tyler-Ward/HandyMail/README.md

         $form->xss_rescue(); // Sanitize inputs
         list($success, $data) = $form->run_validation();
         if($success) {
-          // Prepare and send mail - first parameter is TO, second is prefix of FROM [admin]@yourserver.com
+	  // Replace recipient@site.tld with TO email and admin with prefix of FROM email ie [admin]@yoursite.com
           $form->prepare_mail("recipient@site.tld", "admin");
           // Return an array of errors.
 If blank, $errors will be blank too.
           $errors = $form->send_mail();